TurakhiaLab/WEPP/docs/index.md

 </div>

 <div style="text-align: justify; margin-top: 10px;">
     <b>Figure 1: Overview of the WEPP pipeline.</b> (A) WEPP input and output.
-(B) Features of the interactive Dashboard: (i) Phylogenetic view of WEPP-inferred haplotypes with their proportions, associated lineages, and uncertain haplotypes.
-Unaccounted alleles and their possible haplotype sources are shown in a separate panel; (ii) Read analysis panel highlighting accounted and unaccounted alleles contained in reads mapped to a selected haplotype; (iii) Read information panel displaying all possible haplotypes and unaccounted alleles for a selected read; (iv) Haplotype information panel listing the possible unaccounted alleles associated with the selected haplotype.
+(B) Features of the interactive Dashboard: (i) Phylogenetic view of WEPP-inferred haplotypes with their proportions, associated lineages, and uncertain haplotypes.*Unaccounted Alleles* and their possible haplotype sources are shown in a separate panel; (ii) Read analysis panel highlighting accounted and *Unaccounted Alleles* contained in reads mapped to a selected haplotype; (iii) Read information panel displaying all possible haplotypes and *Unaccounted Alleles* for a selected read; (iv) Haplotype information panel listing the possible *Unaccounted Alleles* associated with the selected haplotype.
 (C) Key stages of WEPP’s phylogenetic algorithm for haplotype detection and abundance estimation.
 </div>

 ## <b>Key Features</b>